prestondeleo/Machine-Learning-from-Scratch/README.md

-# NeuralNetworksFromScratch
+# Machine Learning from Scratch
-The following repository contains various types of neural networks implemented from scratch.
+The following repository contains various types of machine learning algorithms and techiques implemented from scratch.

 **1. learner.py:** implements gradient descent to learn a desicision boundary on iris data set on classes of versicolor and virginica.
 This is done via a single-layer classifier "perceptron".
 Includes plots of optimizing decision boundary and iterations vs learning curves.
 Shows use of random wieghts vs preset weights.